Jetstar: New Zealand operations

+Currently, the airline operates domestic and short-haul international services to Auckland, Christchurch, Queenstown, and Wellington, Dunedin and international services to Hamilton, using their fleet of Airbus A320 family aircraft.

 In June 2015, Jetstar announced that it would commence regional services in New Zealand, beginning in December 2015.
-The new services would be flown by five turboprops Bombardier Dash 8s operated by Eastern Australia Airlines—one of Qantas' subsidiary regional airlines—under the Jetstar brand.
+The new services would be flown by five turboprop Bombardier Dash 8s operated by Eastern Australia Airlines — one of Qantas' subsidiary regional airlines — under the Jetstar brand.
 At least four new destinations would be served initially, with Hamilton, Rotorua, New Plymouth, Napier, Palmerston North, Nelson and Invercargill named as the cities under consideration.
 On 31 August 2015, Jetstar announced it had selected the first four regional centres it would serve at the commencement of operations on 1 December; these were Napier, Nelson, New Plymouth, and Palmerston North.
 All four cities had services to Auckland; Nelson also had services to Wellington.

 Jetstar announced in November 2019 that they would be ceasing all of their regional routes in New Zealand because the routes were loss-making.

-In mid-March 2020, Jetstar suspended their New Zealand operations in response to the global COVID-19 pandemic.
+In mid March 2020, Jetstar suspended their New Zealand operations in response to the global COVID-19 pandemic.
 On 15 August, Jetstar suspended its domestic operations in New Zealand after the Government implemented social distancing rules in response to a second outbreak in Auckland that month.
 The airline attracted criticism after it refused to offer cash refunds to passengers whose flights were affected by the cancellation, instead offering travel vouchers or to change dates.

-In mid-September 2020, Jetstar announced that it was resuming domestic flights in New Zealand after the New Zealand Government eliminated physical distancing requirements on aircraft.
+In mid September 2020, Jetstar announced that it was resuming domestic flights in New Zealand after the New Zealand Government eliminated physical distancing requirements on aircraft.

+In late May 2024, Jetstar Flight JQ225 slid off the runway at Christchurch Airport, after suffering steering issues caused by a possible hydraulic leak.
+The Civil Aviation Authority commenced an investigation into the incident.

+On 21 August 2025, Jetstar admitted to 20 charges of breaching the Fair Trading Act 1986 by misleading customers about compensation at the Auckland District Court.
+The airline faces a potential fine of NZ$1.5 million.
+Jetstar had already paid NZ$1 million in refunds to customers and had donated NZ$860,000 to a children's charity.
+On 1 September 2025, Judge Brooke Gibson of the Auckland District Court imposed a record fine of NZ$2.25 million on Jetstar NZ, which 1News described as one of the biggest penalties imposed under the Fair Trading Act.
+By that time, over 2,700 Jetstar passengers had been compensated over NZ$1 million for flight cancellations and delays between 2022 and 2023.

+Corporate affairs

+Business figures

+The key trends for the Jetstar Group are (as of the financial year ending 30 June):